OrlovM/OrlovM/README.md

 I'm golang developer from Russia.
 I am interested in open source and have been involved in several projects.
-I am currently looking for a developer position where I can grow professionally.
+I am currently looking for a softaware developer position.

 ### Contact me
  - Via email: [orlov@email.com](mailto:orlov@email.com)